rhdemo/demo2-amq/README.md

 ## Setting up the Demo

-The first time you set up this demo, you must first generate the TLS certificates and keys that will be used to secure the inter-cluster connections.
+The first time you set up this demo, you must first generate the TLS certificate authority, certificates, and keys that will be used to secure the inter-cluster connections.

+Note that this script uses `openssl` to generate keys and certificates.

 ```
 $ cd scripts